Closed Loop Updates: Omnipod Horizon and Medtronic 780G data presented at ADA 2020

 Medtronic 780G trial results

 The first study highlighted results from the pivotal trial of Medtronic’s next-generation 780G system.
 Bruce Bode, from Atlanta Diabetes Associates presented the results of the single arm, 16-site trial that enrolled 157 participants: 118 adults (ages 22-75 years) and 39 adolescents (ages 14-21 years).
-Inclusion criteria were that all participants were previously on pump therapy, with or without a CGM for at least 6 months.
+Inclusion criteria were that all participants were previously on pump therapy, with or without a continuous glucose monitor (CGM) for at least six months.

-A significant aspect of this study was testing two different basal set points, one at 120 mg/dL and one at 100 mg/dL.
+A significant aspect of this study was testing two different basal set points, one at 6.7 mmol/L120 mg/dL and one at 5.5 mmol/L100 mg/dL.
 The basal set point is the target that basal insulin adjustments will be made to aim toward.
-A set point of 100 mg/dL is lower than any available set point for Hybrid Closed Loop systems currently approved by the FDA.
+A set point of 5.5 mmol/L100 mg/dL is lower than any available set point for Hybrid Closed Loop systems currently approved by the FDA.

 A few key results from this study: